 When performed in the first few minutes of cardiac arrest, CPR can double and even triple a person’s chance of survival.

 “Performing quality CPR until a medical professional shows up to assess the situation and elevate care to the next level can make all the difference,” says Dr. Mery.
 “We’ve even had patients recover after 90 minutes of CPR who were completely neurologically intact.”

 “These types of calls literally take a community for everything to come together,” says Mike Wright, who serves as Assistant Chief of Austin-Travis County EMS for the City of Austin.
 “What leads from that tragic moment to today’s miraculous recovery is when every single link in the chain of survival is intact.”

 Chief Wright is referring to the Five Links in the Chain of Survival—early access, early CPR, early defibrillation, early advanced cardiovascular life support (ACLS), and early post-resuscitative care.

-The actions of Sabine’s father, Coach Snyder, Austin Police Department, Travis County EMS, Austin Fire Department, STAR Flight, and Dell Children’s Medical Center all contributed to the chain of survival and played a vital role in Sabine’s successful recovery.
+The actions of Sabine’s father, Coach Snyder, the Austin Police Department, Travis County EMS, the Austin Fire Department, STAR Flight, and Dell Children’s Medical Center all contributed to the chain of survival and played a vital role in Sabine’s successful recovery.